Recreating the Country blog

 The gravel drive wound through the woodland trees until the vegetation opened on a tranquil scene.
 Here in this out-of-the-way place was a beautiful mud brick café perched on a hillside overlooking a meandering tree-lined creek below.

 The Greys wearily climbed out of their dust coated SUV, stretched and walked through the garden into the cafe.
 They were soon to discover that this was a café like no other.

 The beautiful coffee/hazelnut aromas emanating from the country kitchen were coming from roasted acacia seeds.

 Putting a value on nature’s gifts

-There are not many things in life that are free except for perhaps the air that we breathe and bounty of seeds provided by the plants in our parks and gardens.
+There are not many things in life that are free except perhaps the air we breathe and bounty of seeds provided by the plants in our parks and gardens.

 Two creative thinking Victorian families have begun to harvest some of this natural abundance.
 One is turning it into delicious food while the other has recognised its scarcity and value to landscapers restoring natural environments.